 We strive to give nonprofit organizations the flexibility they need.
-Therefore, the Liberty Mutual Foundation makes single and multi-year program grants, supplemented by occasional operating support, and capital grants that are invitation only.
-Discretionary proposals initiated by nonprofits are accepted on a rolling basis and our Request for Proposals (RFPs), specific to each funding area are time limited, have set deadlines and their content will be shared at the time of release.
+Therefore, Liberty Mutual Foundation makes single and multi-year program grants, supplemented by occasional operating support, and capital grants that are invitation only.
+Discretionary proposals initiated by nonprofits are accepted on a rolling basis.
+Our Request for Proposals (RFPs), specific to each funding area are time limited, have set deadlines and their content will be shared at the time of release.

 Our goal is to invest in leadership that is responsible.
 To that end, we give preference to nonprofit organizations with these attributes: